Blog

 Colleagues choosing the best entity structure

-The structure you choose will imbue your organization with a distinct character, not to mention determine how much it pays in taxes, who is liable for different legal aspects, how and when you can raise money and even what documents are required to be compliant in running the business.
+Entities’ structures imbue your organizations with a distinct character, not to mention determine how much it pays in taxes, who is liable for different legal aspects, how and when you can raise money and even what documents are required to be compliant in running the business.
 While the business entity structure is not the only determinant in these processes — location, stakeholders and industry all play key roles as well — it is the most important.

 This guide is not intended as advice to help you establish your business.
 Instead, it offers a jumping-off point for the larger conversation you should be having about how to structure your business, including: